mariushoch/transient-file-view/README.md

 ```
 Usage: transient-file-view [--help] [--verbose|--debug] file [file]* [-- command [ARG]...]

 Create transient views of files or directories in a user namespace.
-This creates a new mount namespace where
+This creates a new mount namespace with
-we will create transient versions of the given files or directories.
+transient versions of the given files or directories.
 For directories these views are either temporary snapshots ("snapshot") created by rsync-ing the folder content
 into a tmpfs mount, or overlays ("overlay") created by fuse-overlayfs.